christophdrayss/meallion/README.md

 ### D. upload

 Allows to upload a food pic for an AI to detect the ingredients.
+The deep learning framework is provided by clarifai.com

 Command: **none**
 Parameter: image object (multipart http post)